secretstartups/handbook/hiring/interviewing/index.html.md

 ---
 layout: handbook-page-toc
 title: "Interviewing at GitLab"
-description: Learn more about the interviewing process and what to expect
+description: "Learn more about the GitLab interviewing process and what to expect"
-twitter_image: "/images/opengraph/Talent-Brand/hiring-day-in-the-life-person-on-couch.png"
-twitter_image_alt: "Person on a couch, using their laptop and smiling."
-twitter_site: "@gitlab"
-twitter_creator: "@gitlab"

 ---

 {::options parse_block_html="true" /}